Dollar stunned by dismal GDP data, China PMI eyed

 The market is also waiting for a survey on China's manufacturing sector due at 0100 GMT.
 A Reuters poll showed factory activity probably picked up slightly in April, so any disappointment could hit risk sentiment.
 Such an outcome may support the safe-haven yen.

-The dollar index last traded at 79.511, having fallen 0.4 percent on Wednesday after data showed the United States grew at an annualised pace of just 0.1 percent in the first quarter.
+The dollar index .DXY last traded at 79.511, having fallen 0.4 percent on Wednesday after data showed the United States grew at an annualized pace of just 0.1 percent in the first quarter.

 "The Committee noted that growth slowed 'sharply' over the winter, acknowledging implicitly the GDP report.
 But the Committee also noted that economic activity 'picked up recently'."